-• Do not read, review, analyze, or copy secure test materials (including pilot or field test materials) at any time before, during, or after test administration.
+• Do not read, review, analyze, or copy in any way secure test materials (including pilot or field test materials) at any time before, during, or after test administration.

-There are two exceptions.
+There are three exceptions.

-- 1. Reviewing -- Test administrators using a reader script as an accommodation should take some time to familiarize themselves with the format of the reader script immediately prior to the first test session. - 2.
-Copying/reproducing -- School staff members may reproduce secure test materials, in whole or in part, if this is necessary to provide a particular test accommodation for a student with an Individualized Education Program (IEP) or a Section 504 Plan.
-All such copies are themselves secure and must be returned with the original test materials.

-Note: No copies of tests, including special format tests such as reader scripts, may be made to make up for test booklet shortages.
-All test materials should be ordered in advance of testing.

-- School personnel, both at the district and building level, should not distribute secure test materials before the normal distribution for test administration unless it is necessary to provide a test accommodation for a student with an IEP or Section 504 Plan or for a student who is LEP. - Test materials should never be left unattended unless they are placed in a secure, locked area. - Student answers to extended-response questions in reading, extended-response and short-response questions in mathematics, and prompts in writing may not be copied or edited by school personnel in any way. - Student answers to multiple-choice questions, extended-response questions, short-response questions, or writing prompts should not be scored or graded prior to being returned to the testing contractor for processing.
+- 1. Reader Scripts Test administrators using a reader script as an accommodation should take some time to familiarize themselves with the format of the reader script immediately prior to the first test session. - 2.
+Printing Errors During test administration if a student has a concern about an item (for example, believes there is no correct answer, believes there is a typographical error, etc.), the test administrator should make note of the grade level, test form number, subject, item number, and student's concern and call the Student Assessment Division at 217-782-4823 to report the concerns about the item.
+The test administrator should NOT make any type of copy of the item for any reason. - 3.
+Copying/reproducing (for an accommodation) School staff members may reproduce secure test materials, in whole or in part, if this is necessary to provide a particular test accommodation for a student with an Individualized Education Program (IEP) or a Section 504 Plan.
+All such copies are themselves secure and must be returned with the original test materials. - Note: No copies of tests, including special format tests such as reader scripts, may be made to make up for test booklet shortages.
+All test materials should be ordered in advance of testing. - School personnel, both at the district and building level, should not distribute secure test materials before the normal distribution for test administration unless it is necessary to provide a test accommodation for a student with an IEP or Section 504 Plan or for a student who is LEP. - Never leave test materials unattended unless they are placed in a secure, locked area. - Student answers to extended-response questions in reading and extended-response and short-response questions in mathematics may not be copied or edited by school personnel in any way. - Do not score or grade answers to multiple-choice questions, extended-response questions, or short-response questions prior to being returned to the testing contractor for processing.